oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/domains/fmw-domain-home-in-image/_index.md

   already exist.
 The path name is `/<path to output-directory>/weblogic-domains/<domainUID>`.
   If the directory already exists, its contents must be removed before using this script.

-* Create a properties file, `domain.properties`, in the directory that is created above.
+* Create a properties file, `domain.properties`, in the directory that was created previously.
   This properties file will be used to create a sample FMW Infrastructure domain.
   The `domain.properties` file will be removed upon successful completion of the script.